mattpe/3dmra/docs/00-software-setup.md

 ---

-## Tools for JavaScript/WebGL/WebAR developlment
+## Tools for JavaScript/WebGL/WebAR development

 Ultimately, code editor is your choice.
 VSCode is recommended.